Frequently asked questions

-NextEra Energy Transmission MidAtlantic is a subsidiary of NextEra Energy Transmission, LLC, a leading competitive electric company in the U.S. that operates approximately 2,200 circuit miles of transmission lines across North America.
-We have substantial experience creating innovative and cost-effective transmission solutions that are critical to improving the efficiency and reliability of the electric grid.
-This includes developing, designing and constructing transmission projects across 16 states and Canada.
+NextEra Energy Transmission, LLC, a subsidiary of NextEra Energy, Inc., is the leading competitive electric company in the U.S. that operates approximately 2,200 circuit miles of transmission lines across North America.
+NextEra Energy Transmission and its subsidiaries have substantial experience creating innovative and cost-effective transmission solutions that are critical to improving the efficiency and reliability of the electric grid.
+This includes owning, developing, designing, constructing, operating and maintaining transmission projects across 16 states and Canada.

 What is the MidAtlantic Resiliency Link?

-The MidAtlantic Resiliency Link is a proposed transmission project designed to improve the reliability of the electric grid by building a new approximately 130-mile 500-kV transmission line across Maryland, Pennsylvania, West Virginia and Virginia, as well as a new 500/138-kV substation.
-The project was selected as part of a portfolio of transmission solutions to address reliability concerns resulting from a loss of power generation sources, support for cleaner power sources and additional electricity demand in the region.
+The project was selected as part of a portfolio of transmission solutions to address reliability concerns resulting from a loss of power generation sources, support for new power sources and additional electricity demand in the region.

 What is the role of PJM with this project?